 Easy Turkey Chili with Peppers, Mushrooms, and Olives

-This Easy Turkey Chili with Peppers, Mushrooms, and Olives is my favorite new chili recipe and it’s gluten-free, low-glycemic, South Beach Diet friendly and also freezes very well.
+This Easy Turkey Chili with Peppers, Mushrooms, and Olives is so tasty and the use of olives makes this one of my favorite chili recipes!
 Use Chili Recipes if you prefer a low-carb chili!

 I first made this Easy Turkey Chili with Peppers, Mushrooms, and Olives nearly three months ago, and I put a few containers of it in the diet-friendly section of my freezer.
 Then every single time I pulled one of those containers of chili out of the freezer and heated it up for a quick lunch, I was reminded of just how much I loved this chili with ground turkey, green pepper, mushrooms olives, diced green chiles, and two kinds of beans, especially with a little sour cream and grated cheese, which I think is the best way to eat chili.